HendrikKoelbel/RunAsAdmin/README.md

 # Run as Admin

-RunAsAdmin is a small program which allows administrators to start other programs with elevated rights.
+RunAsAdmin is a small program that allows administrators to start other programs with elevated privileges when logged in as a normal user.

 ## Getting Started
 You can easily download and run the program [here](https://github.com/HendrikKoelbel/RunAsAdmin/releases/latest)